Library Refurbishment Project 2016-2019

 The £4.4 million refurbishments in 2013 and 2014 created a variety of attractive, modern study space on the 2nd to 5th Floors.
-This further investment will now refurbish study, teaching and refreshment space on the remaining 1st and Ground Floors, and address issues throughout the building such as improving heating, ventilation and insulation; along with overall building access and operational workflows.
-We will retain the high quality and popular furniture and fittings installed in 2013 and 2014.
+This further investment refurbishes study, teaching and refreshment space on the remaining 1st and Ground Floors, and addresses issues throughout the building such as improving heating, ventilation and insulation; along with overall building access and operational workflows.
+We retain the high quality and popular furniture and fittings installed in 2013 and 2014.

-2. Will the University provide alternative study/PC space in other buildings during the project?
+2. Did the University provide alternative study/PC space in other buildings during the project?

-Yes.
-The University is offering study space in the URS Building instead of the Library until August 2018.
 Additional study space has also been provided at RUSU’s The Study @ TOB2 (at Earley Gate) and alternative quiet study spaces have been identified across Whiteknights and London Road campuses (subject to teaching timetabling and departmental use).
-Check daily availability with the new Free Room Finder and the current PC availability page.

-4. Why can’t you do the work in the summer vacations, when fewer students are here?
+4. Why couldn't you do the work in the summer vacations, when fewer students are here?

-Although we were able to do this for the smaller refurbishment projects between 2013 and 2014, the current refurbishment project is a significantly larger undertaking that will take longer to realise.
-Work will need to carry on throughout the year.
+Although we were able to do this for the smaller refurbishment projects in 2013 and 2014, the current refurbishment project was a significantly larger undertaking taking longer to realise.
+Work needed to carry on throughout the year.

 5. Why don’t you just build a new library?

 The Library already occupies the prime site at the centre of the Whiteknights Campus, convenient to all.
 Siting a library elsewhere would disadvantage some schools.
 Building, or renting, temporary accommodation during a re-build on the present site, would cost considerably more, besides being more inconvenient.
-Our plans include providing study space in the URS Building and ensure the books can remain available throughout the refurbishment.
+Our plans include providing study space in the URS building and ensuring the books could remain available throughout the refurbishment.

 6. Will all my books be available during the course of the refurbishment?

-Yes, the books will remain accessible throughout the project, though they will move location within the Library as work is carried out on different floors.
-Print journals will be moved off site but as most journal usage is now online via the Library website this should not cause inconvenience.
+Yes, the books remain accessible throughout the project, though they move location within the Library as work is carried out on different floors.
+Print journals have moved off site, but as most journal usage is now online via the Library website this should not cause inconvenience.